-The Provider also claimed that the MAC had paid previous cost year claims that were allegedly submitted without State remittance advices and, accordingly, the Provider argued that this was evidence they were thus exempt from this requirement.
-Notably, there is no statement in the JSM, related PRM sections, or prior Administrator decisions (including multiple situations where providers have also claimed "impossibility") distinguishing non-Medicaid participating hospitals from participating providers in the application of the policy.
+The Providers also claimed that the MAC had paid previous cost year claims that were allegedly submitted without State remittance advices and, accordingly, the Provider argued that this was evidence they were thus exempt from this requirement.
+First, the Providers did not present evidence of the payment on that basis.
+Notably, there is no statement in the JSM, related PRM sections, or prior Administrator decisions (including multiple situations where providers have also claimed "impossibility")34 distinguishing non-Medicaid participating hospitals from participating providers in the application of the policy.
 This is not surprising as a State has a legal responsibility for cost sharing for dually eligible even where a provider is Medicare participating only.
 Additionally, the Providers have not provided evidence to demonstrate that the CMS affirmatively misled the Providers that the must bill policy did not apply to them because they were non-Medicaid participants.